 Our learning and teaching environment

 Our undergraduate students rate us highly for the quality of our education.
-Today’s students can study a wide range of topics, providing a strong grounding in fundamental biology with the flexibility to gain experience of the most recent research developments in biological and biomedical science in the later years of their degree programme.
-Several courses are taught jointly with other Schools to provide interdisciplinary opportunities to our students,
+Today’s students can study a wide range of topics, providing a strong grounding in fundamental biology with the flexibility to gain experience in the most recent research developments in biological science during the later years of their degree programme.
+Several courses are taught jointly with other Schools to provide interdisciplinary opportunities to our students.

-We offer 10 innovative Masters programmes, including distance learning and collaborative programmes with other research organisations which extend the breadth of topics our students can study.
+We offer 12 innovative masters programmes, including collaborative programmes with other research organisations which extend the breadth of topics our students can study.

-Our students are taught by some of the world’s leading scientists.
-We are one of the top biology departments in the UK for the quality and impact of our research.
-More than half of our research activity was rated as ‘world-leading’ in quality and scope in the 2014 UK national research assessment, placing us third overall and second in the UK amongst university teaching departments.
+Our students are taught by some of the world’s leading scientists and we are one of the top biology departments in the UK for the quality and impact of our research.
+More than half of our research activity was rated as ‘world-leading’ in quality and scope in the 2021 Research Excellence Framework.

 The School of Biological Sciences is committed to contributing to social responsibility and sustainability at the University of Edinburgh.
 The School supports the participation of various teams in the University Sustainability Awards.
 The teams currently hold or are working towards a bronze or silver level Award.